Compass Academy Staff

 Cathy received her Bachelor’s degree in Elementary Education from the University of Wyoming.
 Cathy has taught at Compass for two years and is now entering her second year as Dean of Students.
 Cathy feels as though she was meant to be a part of Compass Academy.
 Her goal at Compass is to strengthen relationships with students that allow them to take risks, take their learning seriously and to the next level.
 She wants to make their learning experiences and their overall school experience fun and something they look forward to daily.
 Cathy grew up in Wyoming and loves the outdoors, playing golf in beautiful places and spending time with family and friends.

-After graduating from the University of Denver in 2018 with a Bachelors of Arts in International Studies, Billy joined City Year Denver and was on the inaugural team at Compass Academy.
+After graduating from the University of Denver in 2015 with a Bachelors of Arts in International Studies, Billy joined City Year Denver and was on the inaugural team at Compass Academy.
 He fell in love with the students and the vision of the school and returned as a Team Leader during Compass’ second year.
 After his two years of service, Billy joined City Year as a staff member and served as the Learner and Leader Engagement Coordinator at Compass where he supported athletics, extracurricular activities, and 8th grade transition.
-Billy has just signed on to be the Director of Operations and is excited to help Compass teachers and staff continue to impact the lives of our students.
+Billy is currently the Director of Operations and is excited to help Compass teachers and staff continue to impact the lives of our students.
 When not at school, Billy enjoys camping, biking, snowboarding, and completing projects on his new home.

 6th Grade Team

 Mary Kate discovered her passion for teaching after serving with City Year New York in 2015.
 The following year, Mary Kate moved to Denver and received her teaching license through Rocky Mountain Prep's fellowship program.
-During her fellowship year, she took classes while teaching social studies and reading to a diverse group of fourth graders.
-Mary Kate also has experience teaching 2-5th grade science, English, and math, and taught at an expeditionary learning school that prioritized student-led projects and fieldwork.
+During her fellowship year, she took classes while teaching Social Studies and Reading to a diverse group of fourth graders.
+Mary Kate also has experience teaching 2nd-5th grade Science, English, and Math, and taught at an expeditionary learning school that prioritized student-led projects and fieldwork.
 Prior to City Year, Mary Kate graduated from the State University of New York at New Paltz in 2014 with a dual degree in Spanish and Latin American/Caribbean Studies.
 She developed her Spanish fluency while living and volunteering at a hospital in Cusco, Peru.
 As an educator, Mary Kate's goal is to stimulate passion and help students develop an appreciation for diversity by incorporating their own histories and unique personalities into social studies learning.
-In her free time, you can find Mary Kate kayaking on the water, skiing on the mountains, or cooking up a good meal at home.
+In her free time, you can find Mary Kate kayaking on the water, skiing in the mountains, or cooking up a good meal at home!

 Before joining the Compass Academy team, Alexandra taught 6th grade Science in Florida.
 She earned her degree in Family, Youth, and Community Sciences from the University of Florida.
 She has multiple years experience teaching art and engineering summer camp courses to elementary students.
 Her goal is to foster a creative and positive learning environment for the students of Compass Academy.
 She is eager to bring her passion for science into the classroom.